cha-devopsdays/docs.chattanoogadevopsdays.org/docs/runbooks/swag_committee/swag.md

 ---
 id: swag-committee
 description: Everything you need to know as a member of the swag committee
-title: Swag committee
+title: Committee overview
-sidebar_position: 8
+sidebar_position: 1
 tags: [Moderate time committment,]

 ---